Choosing the Right Endpoint

 }'

-Typical response time: 1s–5s Best for: E-commerce price monitoring, travel aggregation, geo-restricted content
+Typical response time: 1s to 5s Best for: E-commerce price monitoring, travel aggregation, sites with bot detection

 When to Combine Approaches

-proxy: if you're getting blocked (403/captcha), enable proxy rotation.
+- Add proxy: if you're getting blocked (403/captcha), wrap your request in the proxy endpoint for automatic IP rotation.

 This progressive approach keeps costs low while maximizing success rates.